 The Parties recognize the intent of Alternate Work Arrangements is to improve work-life balance for employees.
-Alternate Work Arrangements may also be of benefit to the Corporation.
-The Parties agree employees should have access to a variety of Alternate work Arrangements, however no employee will be obliged to accept such an arrangement (except where there is a compressed work week and a majority of the affected employees have agreed to the compressed work week arrangement).
+Alternate Work Arrangements may be of benefit to the Corporation.
+Furthermore, Alternate Work Arrangements can be a useful tool to increase the diversity of the Corporation's workforce by supporting a culture of inclusion.
+The Parties agree employees should have access to a variety of Alternate Work Arrangements; however, no employee will be obliged to accept such an arrangement (except where there is a compressed work week and a majority of the affected employees have agreed to the compressed work week arrangement).

 Requests for Alternate Work Arrangements can be initiated in writing by either the employee or by management.
-The Corporation will make serious effort to accommodate an employee's request for an Alternate Work Arrangement.
+The Corporation will make serious efforts to accommodate an employee's request for an Alternate Work Arrangement, considering each request on a case-by-case basis.
 Final approval of such arrangements is subject to operational requirements and the Corporation's discretion.
-An employee whose request is denied will receive the reasons for the denial in writing.
+If denied, the employee and the Union will receive the reasons in writing.